wuchenglong/MachineStreamMonitor/README.md

 ### Run ExposeDataService on docker

-1. Config the rabbitmq settings in the file of appsettings.json under the project, especially replace the IP with your host.
+1. Config the rabbitmq and mongodb settings in the file of appsettings.json under the project, especially replace the IP with your host.

 ``` c#
     "MQSettings": {